haseeb-cb/fundamentals-of-gis/Content/1_exercise.md

 ---

 ### Bus stops
 14. Now, let’s **create a new layer with bus stops around the arena**.
 These are marked in red in the arena_plan_modified.tiff.
-GIS data on bus stops will be available from Tampere City or OSM, but here we will make our own layer to practice how this is done.
+GIS data on bus stops will be available from Tampere City or OpenStreetMaps, but here we will make our own layer to practice how this is done.

+15. First, let’s create a new layer for the bus stops.
+In the previous step, we learned how to edit an existing layer, but we can also make a new layer ourselves.
+In this case, we want points to represent bus stops, so we need to create a new point layer (Figure 8).

+	- On the menu, choose Layer -> Create Layer -> New Shapefile Layer

+	- Give the new layer a filename tampere_bus_stops

+	- Set the Geometry type to be Point

+	- Under Additional Dimensions, set the coordinate system to be ETS89 / TM35FIN(E,N) so that it is in the same
+	- coordinate system as the other layers
+	- When creating a new layer, you can specify what fields you want to be included in the attributes.
+There is a default field called ID already.
+Create a new field.
+Under Name write road_locat
+	- Under Type, make it Text Data
+	- Press Add to Fields List, and it will appear in the list of fields to be created
+	- Press OK